fingerprintjs/fingerprint-pro-segment-source-function/README.md

 ## ⚠️ Requirements and limitations

+### Usage Requirements

+To use this library:

+- You need to have the Fingerprint Pro [JavaScript agent](https://dev.fingerprint.com/docs/js-agent) installed on your website and configured to send data to Segment.
+Installing Segment on your website directly is not required.
+- Webhook setup on Fingerprint dashboard that uses the url provided by Segment Source Function
+- Mobile platforms are currently not supported.
+Reach out to our [support](https://fingerprint.com/support) if you have any questions.

+### Development Requirements

 When deployed, the source function runs inside Segment's custom [JavaScript runtime](https://segment.com/docs/connections/functions/source-functions/#runtime-and-dependencies).
 To build and test the source function locally, you need:

 - Node 18+
 - Typescript 4
 - Playwright (with a headless browser preferably chromium)

-To use this library:

-* You need to have the Fingerprint Pro [JavaScript agent](https://dev.fingerprint.com/docs/js-agent) installed on your website and configured to send data to Segment.
-Installing Segment on your website directly is not required.
-* Mobile platforms are currently not supported.
-Reach out to our [support](https://fingerprint.com/support) if you have any questions.

 ## How to set up